ToucanProtocol/toucan-sdk/README.md

 const result = await toucan.fetchCustomQuery(query, { id: "1" });
 ```

-# AutoOffset using the OffsetHelper
+# Auto Offset using the OffsetHelper

 ⚠️ This part is currently under construction and can't be used. ⚠️

-## AutoOffset CO2
+## Auto Offset CO2

 Using the OffsetHelper methods is the easiest way to offset CO2 right now as it handles the whole process for you.